How To Open A Bank Account In Mexico

 What If You Don’t Have A Mexican Bank Account?

-But what if you’re just spending a few days or weeks in Mexico, and you don’t want to open a bank account?
-How do you access a large amount of money then?
+But what if you’re just spending a few days or weeks in Mexico and don’t want to open a bank account?
+How do you access a large amount of money, then?

 I’ve mentioned in this previous blog about a widely popular service known as Wise.com.
-If you have a bank account in the U.S. and need to send money to Mexico, using a service like Wise.com is a safe and reliable platform with some of the best exchange rates and charges some of the lowest fees.
+If you have a bank account in the U.S. and need to send money to Mexico, using a service like Wise.com is a safe and reliable platform with some of the best exchange rates and lowest fees.

 It is extremely easy to use.
-You can even transfer money from an app on your phone, and you can check the exchange rate before you commit to initiating a transfer.
+You can even transfer money from an app on your phone and check the exchange rate before committing to initiating a transfer.
 What I love about Wise is its transparency.
-They’ll give you a side-by-side comparison of their exchange rates, and fees compared to other money transfer services.
+They’ll give you a side-by-side comparison of their exchange rates and fees compared to other money transfer services.
 In some cases, Wise may not be the cheapest option, and they’ll let you know that upfront if it’s the case.

-Every time I have sent money to Mexico from my U.S. bank account, I have access to it within 24-48 hours.
-Very important to know in case of an emergency!
+Whenever I use Wise to send money to Mexico from my U.S. bank account, I have access to it within 24-48 hours.
+It is very important to know in case of an emergency!

 Need a Facilitator To Help You Open A Bank Account?

 I know this dance all too well.
-You have all your paperwork in order, you go to the bank and you’re still denied a bank account.
-Your basic Spanish and the banker’s basic English makes it even harder for you to fully communicate what it is you need.
+You have all your paperwork in order, so go to the bank, but you’re still denied a bank account.
+Your basic Spanish and the banker’s basic English make it even harder for you to fully communicate what it is you need.

-That’s why I recommend hiring a facilitator who is local, speaks the language, understands the culture and can accompany you to open a bank account.
-Especially in less popular expat towns where the banker may not be used to dealing with foreigners on a daily basis.
+If you aren’t fluent in Spanish, I recommend hiring a local helper who speaks the language, understands the culture, and can go with you to open a bank account.
+This is especially true in less popular expat towns where the banker may not be used to dealing with foreigners daily.

-In our Complete Mexico Relocation Guide you’ll get a directory of facilitators in the most popular cities who can help you to open a bank account, among other things.
+In our Complete Mexico Relocation Guide, you’ll get a directory of facilitators in the most popular cities who can help you open a bank account, among other things.

 Mariana Lange